Higher-Order Exceptional Points Induced by Non-Markovian Environments: Model and Hamiltonian

 \section{Model and Hamiltonian}

 Since physical systems are inevitably open, non-Markovian effects are broadly relevant.
-While Markovian processes can effectively capture many quantum phenomena, this approximation fails when the system strongly interacts with the environment and the environment memory time is comparable to the system characteristic time~\cite{GardinerBerlin2000,Li0621242010,Caruso12032014}, at which point non-Markovian effects dominate.
-We start this section by describing our model and its governing dynamics in Sec.~\ref{section II A}.
-Subsequently, we present the effective Hamiltonian and the conditions for coherent perfect absorption in Sec.~\ref{section II B}.
+While Markovian processes can capture many quantum phenomena, this approximation fails when the system strongly interacts with the environment and the environment memory time is comparable to the system characteristic time~\cite{GardinerBerlin2000,Li0621242010,Caruso12032014}, at which point non-Markovian effects dominate.
+We start this section by describing our model.
+Subsequently, we present the effective Hamiltonian under the condition for CPA.